There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 After a young fox’s mother is killed, a motherly owl named Big Mama (Pearl Bailey) comes to the young fox’s aid.
-She knows she cannot properly care for the young fox herself, so she orchestrates a plan that ends with the young fox being taken in by a lonely old woman (Jeanette Nolan) who lives by herself on her farm.
+She knows she cannot properly care for the young fox herself, so she orchestrates a plan that ends with the young fox being taken in by a lonely old woman (Jeanette Nolan) who lives on her farm.
 Meanwhile, the woman’s neighbor (Jack Albertson) has just brought home a young hound with the intention of raising him as a hunting dog.
-Being of a similar age and being neighbors, the fox (Tod), and the hound (Copper) become quick friends.
+Being of a similar age and being neighbors, the fox and the hound become quick friends.

 The Pros & Cons